JuliaData/DataFrames.jl/spec/Motivation.md

 ## Implementation

+* The approach currently being taken is to use a mask, which accompanies each vector of data `V` with an additional vector `M` that specifies when entries of `V` are missing.
+Essentially, one can think of this as a type with an extra boolean attached to every item.
-* One approach to providing `NA` support in Julia involves implementing everything using `AbstractArray`'s of `Union` types.
+* Another approach to providing `NA` support in Julia involves implementing everything using `AbstractArray`'s of `Union` types.
 This approach is feasible in Julia and could, in principle, be extended to any types we wish to augment with `NA` by using macros.
 But this approach might be quite inefficient.
-* Another different approach is to use appropriate `BitsType`'s to encode missingness.
+* Yet another approach is to use appropriate `BitsType`'s to encode missingness.
 If done appropriately, this could plausibly be much more efficient than the `Union` type, but seems to be more complex to get right.

 ## Ongoing Debates